NeuroTechX/ntx_slack_archive/opportunities.md

  >mhough: hahahaha, I had the same reaction.
 Were taking on the biggest challenge of all time: The Brain.
 Come work with us, you dont even need to know anything about the Brain!
 Well figure it out as we go!
 (I hope you can feel the irony here, love the mission and Im a huge fan of Musk, but I loved the no neuroscience experience required quite a lot)

+5/2/2017 5:25 PM

+ **alexandre.barachant** :

+ >That make sense as they are approaching BCI from a pure engineering perspective.